HL7/cql/input/pages/09-b-cqlreference.md

 **Description:**

 The <span class="id">Matches</span> operator returns true if the given string matches the given regular expression pattern.
-Regular expressions should function consistently, regardless of any culture- and locale-specific settings in the environment, should be case-sensitive, use single line mode, and allow Unicode characters.
+Regular expressions should function consistently, regardless of any culture- and locale-specific settings in the environment, should be case-sensitive, use partial matching, use single line mode, and allow Unicode characters.
+The start/end of line markers <span class="sym">^</span> and <span class="sym">$</span> can be used to match the entire string.

 If either argument is <span class="kw">null</span>, the result is <span class="kw">null</span>.